 Most people are surprised how good it feels to wear supportive footwear.
-The shoes you typically buy have very little arch support for one very good reason – everyone’s feet are different and building substantial arch support insoles into shoes would limit the number of people the shoes would fit.
+The shoes you typically buy have very little arch support for one very good reason – everyone’s feet are different and building in arch support would limit the number of people the shoes would fit.

-This beginner's guide to shoe inserts will help you choose.
+This guide to shoe inserts will help you choose which is best for your needs.
 We'll cover common terminology you’ll need to know, all the different types of insoles, inserts and orthotics available, and how to use them to make your shoes more supportive and comfortable.

 Common Insole Features & Terminology

 Antimicrobial – An effective treatment to help keep your shoe stink factor down.
 Some go by brand names, some don’t.

 Gel – A semi-liquid material that is very good at mitigating the shock of heel strike.
 Because it tends to be heavy compared with other materials, gel is often used in small areas of an insert.